zubyul/zubyul.github.io/page2.md

 After graduating, I worked in [Martin Jonikas' lab](https://jonikaslab.squarespace.com/), following one of my deeply held beliefs— finding a means for our society to stabilize our presence on this planet.
 I have deep respect for this work, but propaganda and its consequences [have a heavier bearing on my life](https://en.wikipedia.org/wiki/Russian_invasion_of_Ukraine).

-I am currently the lab manager for [Robert Hawkin's Social Interaction Lab](https://socialinteractionlab.github.io/).
-I'm studying how people converge on a shared underlying belief in a social network, and you should ask me about it!
+I just finished being the lab manager for [Robert Hawkin's](https://socialinteractionlab.github.io/) Social Interaction Lab, Where I studied how people converge on a shared underlying belief in a social network.
+I'm now a graduate student with [Tim Pleskac](https://www.timpleskac.com) at Indiana!

 ## Personal Background